What is Ethical Hacking? Introduction to Ethical Hacking

 Skills Required to Become an Ethical Hacker

-An ethical hacker should have in-depth knowledge about all the systems, networks, program codes, security measures, etc. to perform hacking efficiently.
+An Ethical Hackers should have in-depth knowledge about all the systems, networks, program codes, security measures, etc. to perform hacking efficiently.
 Some of these skills include:

 - Scripting knowledge – This is required for professionals dealing with network-based attacks and host-based attacks.